paritytech/contract-issues/README.md

 > Before reporting a bug please check the [known issues](https://contracts.polkadot.io/known_issues/).
 > Please **don't** open issues for support question.
 Instead, [get in touch](https://contracts.polkadot.io/#get-in-touch) with us for that.

-# Contracts on AssetHub Bug Tracker
+# Bug Tracker for Contracts on Polkadot Hub

 The contract solution on AssetHub consists of many components.
 The repository exists so that users and developers have a single point of contact to report